AaShannon4/MATH-4W03/README.md

 ## Compressed_Sensing_Fourier
 This MATLAB file creates a sparse signal in a Fourier basis, and applies the compressed sensing algorithm to reconstruct the signal in the spike basis.

+## Compressed_Sensing_Image
+This MATLAB file takes a smaller section of the full grey-scale cameraman image and applies both the least squares approximation and the compressed sensing algorithm to reconstruct the image with a smaller number of measurements.

+## Compressed_Sensing_Random
+This MATLAB file produces a random colour image and applies both the least squares approximation and the compressed sensing algorithm to reconstruct the random image with a smaller number of measurements.

 ## Compressive Sampling
 This pdf file contains the research paper of Zhenjie Qu, which is referenced in my research paper.